Chart Color Schemes

 Infrastructure

-Cobram has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Cobram has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified six projects potentially impacting this region.
-Notable ones are Thompsons Beach and Kennedy Park Precinct Plan, NCN Health Cobram Urgent Care Centre Renovation, Cobram Village, and VICSES Cobram Unit.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified six projects potentially influencing this region.
+Notable ones are Thompsons Beach and Kennedy Park Precinct Plan, NCN Health Cobram Campus Redevelopment, Cobram Village, and VICSES Cobram Unit.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.